thinkhero/dcrdocs/docs/getting-started/using-the-block-explorer.md

 `Mined Time`        | The time a miner included the transaction in a block.
 `Included in Block` | The block number that the transaction became a part of.

-Note `Received Time`, `Mined Time`, and `Included in Block` will not have a value until a miner validates the transaction and includes it in a Decred block.
+Note `Received Time`, `Mined Time`, and `Included in Block` will not have a value until a miner validates the transaction and includes it in a Coolsnady block.
 After being confirmed in a block, the transaction is considered complete.

 ---